 Have lunch at the Barrel House Tavern in Sausalito.

 This little town has jumped straight out of a movie screen.
-Or perhaps making a song like “(Sittin’ on the) The Dock of the Bay“.
+Or perhaps making a song like “(Sittin’ on the) Dock of the Bay“.
 Sausalito is a quaint town full of boutique shops and gorgeous-looking waterfront restaurants.

 So after wandering through these charming streets and checking out the fantastic view.
 Head to Barrel House Tavern for a delicious lunch with a great idea.
 Or go for a bike tour around this fantastic little seaside village.